uli/dragonbasic/README.md

 - produces more easily optimized TIN code
 - uses function arguments in place instead of copying them
+- supports functions and SUBs in IWRAM
+- no longer uses accessors for one-dimensional arrays

 Numerous bugs have been fixed in the runtime library and the BASIC compiler,